I have owned my pair of Apple AirPods Pro with ambient noise cancellation for a few years now.

 Disadvantages to using AirPods Pro with a motorcycle

-There are two main disadvantages:
+There are three main disadvantages:

 - They’re hard to remove from the motorbike helmet.
 My helmet is a snug fit.
 It’s challenging to get the AirPods Pro to stay in position as I put the helmet on, but it’s much more difficult for them not to go flying when I take the helmet off.

-- They block out traffic noise.
+- They block traffic noise.
 In most states/countries, you’re not supposed to wear earplugs while driving or riding a motorcycle.
 Even though AirPods Pro don’t block out ALL ambient noise and you can definitely hear cars honking and so on, it would be a hindrance if you were pulled over by a police officer.
 (I’m not sure if it’s illegal.)

 - You may not hear emergency vehicles.
 This is a real risk.
 With the noise cancellation on and music playing, you may not notice emergency vehicles.
 I haven’t experienced this — but I did miss a fire alarm in a building (listening to music while in the gym) until someone came to fetch me.